MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

    #endif
    ```

-   For more information about Visual Studio 2019 16.8 and 16.9, and 16.10 and 16.11, which share the same major and minor versions (and consequently have the same value for `_MSC_VER`), see [Service releases starting with Visual Studio 2017](../overview/compiler-versions.md#service-releases-starting-with-visual-studio-2017) for more information.
+   For more information about Visual Studio 2019 16.8 and 16.9, and 16.10 and 16.11, which share the same major and minor versions (and so have the same value for `_MSC_VER`), see [Service releases starting with Visual Studio 2017](../overview/compiler-versions.md#service-releases-starting-with-visual-studio-2017).

    For more information about the history of compiler versioning, and compiler version numbers and the Visual Studio versions they correspond to, see [C++ compiler versioning](../overview/compiler-versions.md).
 Also, [Visual C++ Compiler Version](https://devblogs.microsoft.com/cppblog/visual-c-compiler-version/) on the Microsoft C++ team blog.